-2. When you are going to overtake a cyclist or group of cyclists, reduce your speed.
+2. When you are going to overtake a cyclist or group of cyclists, reduce your speed to at least 20kmh below the legal limit for the road.
+For example, on a road with a 90kmh limit, you should not exceed 70kmh when overtaking cyclists.
 Overtaking at high speeds can cause the cyclist to lose their balance and fall due to the turbulence caused by the car overtaking.

 3. On roads with light traffic use your horn to warn the cyclist that you are in the vicinity, but not too close as to frighten them so they could fall causing a high risk situation.

 4. Pay attention to the cyclist’s manoeuvres as they can move with speed and agility.
 Take caution especially in an urban environment.

 5. Remember that a group of two or more cyclists can ride in parallel according to the Road Safety Act and do not honk your horn to recriminate them.
 They are riding legally, be patient and overtake the group when there is no risk.

 6. Signal your manoeuvres well in advance to warn cyclists in your proximity of your direction, do not brake or turn suddenly.

 7. Legislation dictates that cyclists have priority over cars, so if you wish to take a left or right turn, enter a crossing or roundabout you must wait for the cyclist to pass.
 With a group of cyclists, if the first rider of the group has entered the intersection or roundabout then you must let them all pass.

 8. Remember on a single lane road in each direction, it is prohibited to overtake another vehicle if there is an oncoming cyclist the other way.

 9. When parking, look in your rear view mirror before opening the car door to exit, especially in side streets and narrow roads, in case a cyclist is approaching from behind.